 Dr Richard Emsley - personal details

-Richard graduated from the Victoria University of Manchester with a BSc (Hons) in Mathematics with Statistics in June 2003.
-He was awarded an MRC Studentship to study for a PhD in the Biostatistics Group under the supervision of Professor Graham Dunn and Professor Andrew Pickles.
+I graduated from the Victoria University of Manchester with a BSc (Hons) in Mathematics with Statistics in June 2003.
+I was awarded an MRC Studentship to study for a PhD in the Biostatistics Group under the supervision of Professor Graham Dunn and Professor Andrew Pickles.
 The PhD entitled "Statistical Models of Selection and Causation" was completed in 2007.

-He joined the staff of the Biostatistics Group and from October 2006 to September 2009 he worked as a Research Associate on an MRC Methodology Grant investigating the design and methods of analysis of trials of complex interventions in mental health.
+I joined the staff of the Biostatistics Group and from October 2006 to September 2009 worked as a Research Associate on an MRC Methodology Grant investigating the design and methods of analysis of trials of complex interventions in mental health.

-In October 2009, Richard was appointed as a Research Fellow after being awarded a 3 year MRC Career Development Award in Biostatistics to continue aspects of this research.
-As part of this Award, he spent four months in 2011 as a visiting researcher at the Program on Causal Inference in the Departments of Epidemiology and Biostatistics at Harvard School of Public Health.
-He was awarded an MRC Early Career Centenary Award to extend this Fellowship until April 2013.
+In October 2009, I was appointed as a Research Fellow after being awarded a 3 year MRC Career Development Award in Biostatistics to continue aspects of this research.
+As part of this Award, I spent five months in 2011 as a visiting researcher at the Program on Causal Inference in the Departments of Epidemiology and Biostatistics at Harvard School of Public Health.
+I was awarded an MRC Early Career Centenary Award to extend this Fellowship until April 2013.

-In October 2012, Richard was appointed Lecturer in Biostatistics in the Centre for Biostatistics, and promoted to Senior Lecturer from August 2015.
-He is also Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, King's College London.
+In October 2012, I was appointed Lecturer in Biostatistics in the Centre for Biostatistics, and promoted to Senior Lecturer from August 2015.
+I am also Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, King's College London.